MRI PROSTATE with Contrast (Dynamic) with Spectroscopy

 Purpose of the Examination

-Accurately determines the exact site, size, and extent of a tumor within the prostate and possible spread to surrounding tissues.
+It can give a precise location, size, and spread of a tumour in the prostate and check for spread to surrounding tissues.

-Helps guide decisions for surgery, radiotherapy, focal therapy, or active surveillance.
+The scan can be used for diagnosis in the context of surgery, radiotherapy, focal therapy, hormone therapy or active surveillance.

 Procedure